-Staci Brill is an experienced consultant with more than 15 years of experience working with numerous higher educational, cultural, social service and religious organizations in New York City, Atlanta and Montgomery on strategic planning, conducting fundraising feasibility studies and crafting development and campaign plans, organizing special events, and cultivating lay leadership.
+Staci Covin Brill is a philanthropic and development consultant with more than 15 years of experience working with numerous higher educational, cultural, social service and religious, and philanthropic organizations.

-Beyond her professional commitment to the nonprofit sector, Staci takes an active role in her family’s foundation and is an active volunteer, serving on the Emerging Leadership Council at Children’s Healthcare of Atlanta (CHOA) and as co-chair of the Jewish Federation of Greater Atlanta’s (JFGA) Camping Initiative.
-She has also served in leadership roles for The Children’s Museum of Atlanta, the Truancy Intervention Project, JScreen, Woodward Academy and the MJCCA.
-Staci has been recognized as one of the Atlanta Business Chronicle’s 40 Under 40, the Atlanta Jewish Times 40 Under 40, and was asked to participate in two international leadership missions to Israel and Poland.
-She and her husband, Matt, recently completed the FISHER Flight program, a national leadership and philanthropic enrichment program.
+Beyond her professional commitment to the philanthropic and nonprofit sector, Staci takes an active role in her family’s foundation and serves on several Boards including the Emerging Leadership Council at Children’s Healthcare of Atlanta (CHOA), as a participant in the Wexner Heritage Fellowship Program, and as the co-Chair of JFGA’s Camping Initiative.
+She has also served in leadership roles for The Children’s Museum of Atlanta, the Truancy Intervention Project, Jewish Federation of Greater Atlanta, JScreen and the MJCCA.
+Staci has been recognized as one of the Atlanta Business Chronicle’s 40 Under 40, the Atlanta Jewish Times 40 Under 40, and was selected to participate in a leadership mission to Poland and Israel by the Jewish Federation of Greater Atlanta.
+Staci and her husband, Matt, are alumni of FISHER Flight, a national leadership and philanthropic enrichment program.

 A native Atlantan, Staci earned her Bachelors degrees from Columbia University and the Jewish Theological Seminary.
 She and her husband reside in Sandy Springs with their two young children and red dogs.